 Movement between sections is defined with a number denoting the number of soft section borders that can be crossed.
 For instance, an ability that grants a Move 3 allows you to cross three soft section borders.
 Unless otherwise specified, every entity has the innate ability to Move 1 during their turn.

-You are permitted to Move once any time on your turn after drawing a card but before discarding a card.
+You are permitted to Move on your turn during either the Strategy Phase or the Action Phase.
+You may Move before playing any Strategy, so long as you have completed all elements of the Start of Turn, and you may Move after playing any Action, so long as you have not yet begun to resolve any End of Turn elements.
 Moving does not cost any phase of your turn.
 You may be granted additional Moves as an effect from other cards played by you or other entities; these additional Moves do not count against your one Move per turn.